Business Name Generator

 Obtain necessary permits and licenses.

-As noted above, the DC Business Center wizard will provide you with a checklist of exactly which licenses, certificates, and permits you will need for your specific business.
 In general, though, all businesses need a business license, local and federal tax registration, a Certificate of Occupancy or a Home Occupation Permit, and a business, occupational, and professional license.

 You can use the DCRA portal for more information on the various licenses.